Lake Karachay

 Lake Karachay (Карача́й), sometimes spelled Karachai or Karachaj, was a small lake in the southern Ural Mountains in central Russia.
 Starting in 1951, the Soviet Union used Karachay as a dumping site for radioactive waste from Mayak, the nearby nuclear waste storage and reprocessing facility, located near the town of Ozyorsk (then called Chelyabinsk-40).
 Today the lake is completely infilled, acting as "a near-surface permanent and dry nuclear waste storage facility."
+Its radioactivity is comparable to the Chernobyl disaster.